at0g/nunjucks-loader/readme.md

 ```

-If you intend to bundle nunjucks in the output, you will also need to add the node-loader module.
+If you intend to bundle nunjucks in the output, you will also need to add the node-loader module and exclude the
+ minimatch module.

 ``` javascript
 // file: webpack.config.js